Rapanos v. United States: Subsequent developments

-Because no single opinion garnered a majority of the votes, it is unclear which opinion sets forth the controlling test for wetlands jurisdiction.
+Because no single opinion garnered a majority of the votes, there was some confusion about the controlling test for wetlands jurisdiction in the aftermath of this case.
 Roberts observed that the lower courts would likely look to Marks v.
 United States to guide them in applying the competing Rapanos standards.
 Marks provides, "When a fragmented Court decides a case and no single rationale explaining the result enjoys the assent of five Justices, the holding of the Court may be viewed as that position taken by those Members who concurred in the judgments on the narrowest grounds."
 Stevens, writing the principal Rapanos dissent, suggested that lower courts could use either the plurality's or Kennedy's test, as both would command the support of at least five justices.

-To date, seven federal appellate courts have been presented with the question of which Rapanos jurisdictional test is controlling.
+Between 2006 and 2023, seven federal appellate courts had considered the question of which Rapanos test was controlling.
 The Fifth Circuit in United States v.
 Lucas and the Sixth Circuit in United States v.
 Cundiff avoided the question, as they determined that the evidence presented was adequate to support federal jurisdiction under either standard.
 The Seventh Circuit in United States v.
 Gerke Excavating, Inc., the Ninth Circuit in Northern California River Watch v.
 City of Healdsburg, and the Eleventh Circuit in United States v.
 Robison held that Kennedy's opinion (the "significant nexus" test) is controlling.
 The First Circuit in United States v.
 Johnson and the Eighth Circuit in United States v.
 Bailey held that jurisdiction may be established under either Rapanos test.
-One district court has held that the Rapanos plurality opinion (the "continuous surface water connection" test) is controlling.
+The United States District Court for the Northern District of Texas court held that the Rapanos plurality opinion (the "continuous surface water connection" test) was controlling.